-- (10) Once your test is complete, set the origin again and click on the Online button to place the KNK in online mode. - (11) Select the images you wish to cut, as described earlier under Selecting the Image(s) to Cut. - (12) To open the cutting control window, go to Cut>Plot from the top menu or click on the Cut Tool (scissors) icon (second from top on the Tools toolbar).
+- (10) On newer KNK models, a ring is cut during the test and it can then be used as an offset ring or spacer for the blade holder.
+Slip the ring over the bottom of the blade holder and use it as an easy way to set the blade holder slightly higher in the blade holder seat.
+This is especially important when cutting thicker materials such as chipboard or plastics where the small increase in blade height can provide additional downward cutting force.
+On older models that cut rectangles for the test cut, you can cut out your own rings with a 0.6" internal diameter and 0.75" external diameter. - (11) Once your test is complete, set the origin again and click on the Online button to place the KNK in online mode. - (12) Select the images you wish to cut, as described earlier under Selecting the Image(s) to Cut. - (13) To open the cutting control window, go to Cut>Plot from the top menu or click on the Cut Tool (scissors) icon (second from top on the Tools toolbar).
 If you have Axis Swap checked under Cut>Plotting Defaults, it will appear as though the image has moved to a different location.
-What has actually happened is that the Sign Blank is rotated by 90 degrees for the Cut Preview window. - (13) On the Smart Bar, change the tool, if necessary.
-For example, you may be using the pen instead of a blade, but you prefer to keep the Drag Knife as your default tool. - (14) The Repeats button allows you to cut more than one of the same image you select.
-Refer to Section 3.5 Filling a Page with the Same Image. - (15) Zoom out so that you can see the entire document area.
-Move the Cut Toolbox window out of the way. - (16) If you are in Page mode (versus Sign Blank mode), you can now move your image to any portion of the document area to be cut.
-Note that the location is shown at the top.
-The bottom left corner of your document area is at (0,0) and the image location refers to the bottom left corner of the image.
-Note: you can toggle between Page mode and Sign Blank mode using the Select Mode icon (fourth from right in the Cut Toolbox window). - (17) Also, if you are in Page Mode (versus Sign Blank mode), the overall size of your image is shown to the right of the location information in the Smart Bar.
+What has actually happened is that the Sign Blank is rotated by 90 degrees for the Cut Preview window. - (14) On the Smart Bar, change the tool, if necessary.
+For example, you may be using the pen instead of a blade, but you prefer to keep the Drag Knife as your default tool. - (15) The Repeats button allows you to cut more than one of the same image you select.
+Refer to Section 3.5 Filling a Page with the Same Image. - (16) Zoom out so that you can see the entire document area.
+Move the Cut Toolbox window out of the way. - (17) If you are in Page mode (versus Sign Blank mode), you can now move your image to any portion of the document area, if you wish.
+Note: you can also toggle between Page mode and Sign Blank mode using the Select Mode icon (refer to diagram below). - (18) Also, if you are in Page Mode (versus Sign Blank mode), the overall size of your image is shown to the right of the location information in the Smart Bar.
 You can modify the size by dragging one of the corners of the image or typing in a specified size in the length or width field.
 When you make this change, it only applies to the version you are about to cut.
-When you close this window and return to your regular document area, the original size will still be intact. - (18) The Cut Toolbox window provides additional options such as rotating and mirroring the image, cutting only certain colors or dashed lines (pounce), banner fill (using a pen to color in the image or engraving tool to emboss), weeding (cutting a rectangular border around your image), etc. Below is a screen shot of the Cut Toolbox window and an indication of each function.
+When you close this window and return to your regular document area, the original size will still be intact. - (19) The Cut Toolbox window provides additional options such as rotating and mirroring the image, cutting only certain colors or dashed lines (pounce), banner fill (using a pen to color in the image or engraving tool to emboss), weeding (cutting a rectangular border around your image), etc. Below is a screen shot of the Cut Toolbox window and an indication of each function.